 He did not score any century on the eight-match trip but was greatly consistent, and his knock of 70 against Pakistan at Lahore was a scintillating treat to watch.
 His batting has gone from one position of strength to another, and just two winters ago, he slashed his highest score in Sri Lanka’s club cricket with 133 for the Nondescript against a strong Nomads C.C. attack.
 David Heyn usually has quite a soft-spoken and dignified personality.

-David Heyn is almost a chain smoker, though a very amiable person to know.
+David Heyn is almost a chain smoker, though he is a very amiable person to know.
 He is employed as an executive at a mercantile firm.
 For relaxation, he always goes in for a game of snooker and takes his love for all-around sports further ahead when he turns out to play an occasional game of hockey or to take a kick at a football.

 In 1976, when Pakistan toured Sri Lanka, David Heyn helped his team register a 22-run victory with his useful 44 runs in a 40-over match.
 In the second 40th over of the match, he made 12 runs in his last inning when Wasim Bari caught off Asif Masood’s bowling.
 Sri Lanka won the match by two wickets in the presence of 25,000 spectators on January 29, 1976.